dvirgiln/dvirgiln.github.io/_posts/2019-02-07-exposing-kafka-throw-different-aws-vpcs.md

 Kafka implements the architecture model Publish-Subscriber.
 This architecture solves the common problem in organizations about having interconnected services around all the organization, what is commonly known as Spaguetti Architecture.

-Without entering in detail about what Kafka works and how the data is partitioned over all the kafka brokers. this is a simple diagram that shows what Kafka does and what it is the Publish-Subscriber model:
+Without going into too much detail about how Kafka works and how the data is partitioned over all the kafka brokers, this is a simple diagram that shows what Kafka does and what it is the Publish-Subscriber model:

 <center><img src="/assets/images/vpc_kafka/kafka_model.jpg"/></center>